Make a Paper Sphere! Fun party decorations or beautiful home decor. An easy DIY craft tutorial idea perfect for any theme or event.

 Just a warning: This is a difficult project.
 I will try to answer questions where I can, but it really just takes playing with it and figuring out how it all goes together.

 Following the tutorial, make your base.
-(I actually did mine in two sides and then connected them together instead of building from the bottom up).
+(I actually made two bases and then connected them together instead of building from the bottom up).

-Holding the base on your lap, put the next row around the base.
+Holding the base on your lap, put the next row on the base.
 Do that to both bases.

 What the sphere looks like looking in.